nayanex/Baterlsmann-Scholarship---introduction-to-Azure-Applications/Lesson 2 - Azure Compute Services/README.md

 Some key points that stood out to me were:

-* *he confidence level of this application being a massive success seems low (do we want to assume we'll need a lot of scaling?)
+* The confidence level of this application being a massive success seems low (do we want to assume we'll need a lot of scaling?)
 * The application currently utilizes ~5 GB on 2 CPUs during stress testing
 * The potential the app will grow in resource needs